 A typical engineering design involves the prediction of deflections/displacements, stresses, natural frequencies, temperature distributions, etc. These parameters are used to iterate on material parameters and/or geometry to optimize their behavior.
-Traditional methods, like hand calculations, involved idealization of physical models using simple equations to obtain solutions.
+Traditional methods, like hand calculations, involved the idealization of physical models using simple equations to obtain solutions.
 However, these approximations oversimplify the problem, and an analytical solution can only provide conservative estimates.
 Alternatively, FEM and other numerical methods are meant to provide an engineering analysis that takes into account much greater detail—something that would be impractical with hand calculations.
 FEM divides the body into smaller pieces, enforcing continuity of displacements along these element boundaries.
 More information on “how FEM works” and “how to learn FEM” can be found in the respective SimScale articles.

 Convergence in FEA What is Convergence in Finite Element Analysis (FEA)?